Environment driven management or driving management?

 CA: Contract agreement (or concession agreement)

-Apohan carries out a detailed risk analysis of a business from the strategic, financial perspective.
+Apohan carries out a detailed risk analysis of a business from a strategic, financial perspective.